Four Steps to Weeding Out Tire Kickers

 2. Prequalify the buyer for a mortgage.

 “If the buyer answered all my questions, I like him more,” says Sanford.
 “But I still won’t work with him until I e-mail my lender, and I tell the buyer the lender will be calling.
 The lender call does two things: It provides the opportunity for the lender to give me a third-party endorsement, and it prequalifies the buyer.”

 Thank you for this information.
 I’ll start processing it.
 In the meantime, I’ll have one of the lenders I work with call you to see if you qualify for the best terms and service.

 3. Require the buyer to come to your office.

 If the buyer qualifies for a loan, Sanford recommends that you require that buyer to come to your office, which shows additional motivation and ensures your safety.
 “If the buyer doesn’t show up, everybody makes mistakes, and I make a second appointment,” says Sanford.
-“If the buyer doesn’t show a second time, I refer the lead to a new agent in the office.”
+“If the buyer doesn’t show a second time, he has low motivation.”